 In the figure below, access to alcohol in Region 7 is illustrated by county-level rates.
-The rates are calculated by the number of alcohol establishments divided by 100,000, as defined by North American Industry Classification System (NAICS) Code 445310.
+The rates are calculated by dividing the number of alcohol permits per county by the population of each county and multiplying by 1000.
 Alcohol establishments in this sample include those selling beer, wine, and liquor.
-In the figure below, the three counties with the most access to alcohol based on the number of establishments are Mills, Hamilton, and Bosque counties.